AKDHub/IoT-Projects/README.md

 ### - Big Data

 Python program that stores and displays quotes using a Redis database.
 The application fetches quotes from https://dummyjson.com/quotes and stores them.
 Users can retrieve a random quote from the database through the program.
 Additionally users are able to add their own quotes, which are then saved in the database.
-The project is modularized into separate Python files, such as init-db.py, get_quote.py, and add_quote.py, and also includes a simple menu system for user interaction.